-BioSP is a service-oriented platform used to enable a biometric system with advanced biometric data processing and management functionality in a web services architecture.
+BioSP is a biometric integration platform-as-a-service ("iPaaS") used to enable biometric data processing and management functionality in a web services architecture.
 It provides workflow, data management and formatting, and other important utilities for large-scale fingerprint recognition, face recognition, and iris recognition systems.
 BioSP is well suited for applications that require the collection of biometrics throughout a distributed network, and subsequent aggregation, analysis, processing, distribution, matching, and sharing of data with other system components.
 BioSP is modular, programmable, scalable, and secure, capable of managing all aspects of transaction workflow, including messaging, submissions, responses, and logging.
 BioSP has primarily been sold as a perpetual license and is also available as a fixed term license that is priced on users, transactions, or enterprise wide.